jma199/nlp-jobmarket/README.md

 A CatBoost Classifier model was used to classify job descriptions as either data analyst or data scientist.
 CatBoost is a supervised machine learning model that uses boosted decision trees built sequentially to predict the outcome.
 The text was pre-processed using a Count vectorizer without stop words to extract text from a job description.

-The model did a good job of correctly classifying job descriptions (accuracy of 95%).
+The model did a good job of correctly classifying job descriptions (accuracy of 95%), but the predictions score were variable.

 ## Conclusion